ZacSweers/CatchUp/README.md

 and its ever shifting requirements), so you can disable this behavior via setting the `CRASH_ON_TIMBER_ERROR` property in the root `gradle.properties` file to `false`.

+For apollo-android's code generation: if you want to use a local installation of the `apollo-codegen` node module you'll need to make sure `0.19.` is installed and linked (`npm install -g apollo-codegen@0.19.1`).
+Otherwise, the gradle plugin should gracefully fallback to downloading it on demand.

 License
 -------